Top California Employment Attorneys Working For You

 How soon does my employer have to pay me if I get laid off or fired?
 Can I get severance pay?

-If workers quit without giving notice, the employer has 72 hours to pay.
-If workers quit with three days’ notice, then employers should pay on their last day of work.
+If you quit without giving notice, the employer has 72 hours to pay you.
+If you quit with three days’ notice, then employers should pay on your last day of work.

 Do employers have to notify me before laying me off?